-The BACKGROUND and PRACTICE sections of this Item address, in part, Policy No. 20:10:30 of the Assessment Policy assessment policies into the Assessment Manual.
+The BACKGROUND and PRACTICE sections of this Item addressed, in part, Policy No. 20:10:30 of the Assessment Policy

 APPLICATION: This Item results from the 2002 "editorial" consolidation of all

 RE: Attachment of Compensation ITEM: AP3-120-1

 Section 120 of the Act gives the Board the authority to attach compensation payments for any amount owed to the Board by the recipient.